 Drain mini bocconcini and pat dry with a paper towel.
 Cut cherry tomatoes in half.
 If your basil leaves are particularly large, you can halve those as well.

 Assemble your caprese bites!
-Slide one bonconcini onto the toothpick, follow with a leaf of basil, folded in half if desired, and then slide the halved cherry tomato on last, cut side down so they will sit nicely on a plate.
+Slide one bocconcini onto the toothpick, follow with a leaf of basil, folded in half if desired, and then slide the halved cherry tomato on last, cut side down so they will sit nicely on a plate.
+Alternatively, if your basil leaves are quite large, halve them lengthwise, halve the bocconcini and wrap the basil leaf around them.

 Drizzle with balsamic reduction and a grind of fresh pepper to finish.